andpalmier/letsgophishing/README.md

   </p>
 </p>

-This tool was written to inspect a huge list of URLs and check if they are hosting phishing pages by looking at the `title` tag in the retrieved page and at `URL/admin/` (where usually are located the panels of known phishing kits, eg. 16shop). `letsgophishing` makes use of the goroutines and channels to parallelize the requests.
+This tool was written to inspect a list of URLs and check if they are hosting phishing pages by looking at the `title` tag in the retrieved page and at `URL/admin/` (where usually are located the panels of known phishing kits, eg. 16shop). `letsgophishing` makes use of the goroutines and channels to parallelize the requests.

 ## Usage